Infrastructure

 Allocation

-Use a clear structure to express how supply is allocated, aligned with on-chain records so the community can reconcile easily.
+Use a clear structure to express how supply is allocated, aligned with on-chain records so the community can reconcile allocations with the same on-chain rules surfaced in the interface.

 Initial liquidity